 Different Types of Gold Jewelry – What’s the Difference?

-Gold Vermeil, Gold Filled, Gold Plated… What do these terms even mean?
-We understand that these words and unfamiliar expressions can be confusing – but don’t worry!
-We're here to give you a quick course on the different materials to help you better understand the jewelry you wear.
+Micron Gold Plating, Gold Vermeil, Gold Filled… What do these terms even mean?
+We understand that these words and unfamiliar expressions can be confusing, but don’t worry!
+We're here to give you a quick course on the different materials we use to help you better understand the jewelry you wear.

 Gold Filled